taehyun-lim/taehyun-lim.github.io/_pages/about.md

 - "/about.html"
 ---

 Welcome!
-I am a Ph.D. candidate of political science at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+I am a Ph.D. an Adjunct Instructor in the School of Government and Public Policy at the University of Arizona.
+I am expected to receive my Ph.D. in political science in 2023 from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

-My research focuses on the welfare state in the advanced industrialized societies, public policy, party politics, and political economy.
+My research focuses on public policy, public opinion, and political institution nexus.

 For details about me, my work, teaching, and more, check out the tabs above.
-You can also email me at [talim@syr.edu](mailto:talim@syr.edu).
+You can also email me at [thlim@arizona.edu](mailto:thlim@arizona.edu).

 Thanks for visiting!